Among liturgically concerned responses to the previous post, one of them gave me a start:

 I promised to get back on the subject of beauty.
 And I will keep the promise, but not today.
 This is just a demi-post to get us through the weekend.
 Herewith, a contrarian thought to consider from France’s wildly popular pop singer Serge Gainsbourg: “Ugliness is superior to beauty because it last longer.”

 We cannot talk about beauty unless we have an appreciation—if that is the word—for ugliness.
 And what, precisely, is it?
+Is the ugly no more than an absence of beauty?
 Continue Reading

 I am neither a theologian nor a philosopher.
 I am simply a painter whose faith takes color, tone, and bearing from the Catholicism into which I was born.